SuperMarioOfficial/AwesomeStudyList-Research/README.md

     - [s1] -> [s2] -> [s1r] -> [s3] -> [s2r] -> [s1r] | Place s1 at the bottom of the stack for tomorrow.
     - [s2] -> [s3] -> [s2r] -> [s1] -> [s3r] -> [s2r] | Place s2 at the bottom of the stack for tomorrow.
     - [s3] -> [s1] -> [s3r] -> [s2] -> [s1r] -> [s3r] | Place s3 at the bottom of the stack for tomorrow.
-    - After this you will start a new spring for all 3 subjects.
+      - After this you will start a new block for all 3 subjects.
 After 3 days or the finish of the second spring you revise all 3 previous topics and test what you remember.
+      - study session: 50 min, revision session: 15 min
       - at the end of each new session spend 10 minute thinking about the subject, then try to fastly recall without chekcing notes the previous chapter in bullet points or groups

  - revision
    - start from the last chapter and move backwards